sasaeso/SasaArcade/README.md

 Currently, the arcade includes:

-* 👾 Space Invaders
+-Space Invaders
-* 🏓 Ping Pong
+-Ping Pong
-* 🧩 Tetris
+-Tetris

 ---

 ## Features

-* Animated arcade-style menu
+ Animated arcade-style menu,
-* Procedurally generated sound effects and background music
-* Keyboard and mouse support
+ Procedurally generated sound effects and background music, Keyboard and mouse support,
-* Smooth transitions between the menu and games
-* Particle effects and animated backgrounds
+ Smooth transitions between the menu and games, Particle effects and animated backgrounds,
-* Modular design that makes it easy to add more games later
+ Modular design that makes it easy to add more games later,

 ---